GitLeeRepo/HtmlCssNotes/HtmlNotes.md

 # Overview

 Notes on HTML, with HTML5 being emphasised.
-Note meant to be an indepth list of HTML elements, but simply noting a few things.
-Refer to the References for a more indepth list of HTML features and elements
+Note meant to be an in-depth list of HTML elements, but simply noting a few things.
+Refer to the References for a more in-depth list of HTML features and elements

 # References